 Dianna has studied with many musicians over the years including clarinet studies with Eli Eban at Indiana University, William King and Solomon Baer at Millikin University, and George Silfiies from the St. Louis Symphony.
 Dianna has studied the piano with Judith Mancinelli at Millikin University and Stephanie Owen in Lebanon, IL.
-Recently, Dianna studied at the premier gypsy jazz festival, Django in June, where she studied with Dallas Vietty and Antoine Girard - accordion player of the Parisian band Les Doigts de L'Homme.
+Recently, Dianna studied at the revolutionary new accordion masterclasses led by Victor Prietro and Dallas Vietty and at the premier gypsy jazz festival, Django in June with Dallas Vietty and Antoine Girard - accordion player of the Parisian band Les Doigts de L'Homme.
 Previously, Dianna has traveled to Macedonia to study traditional Chalgiya music on the clarinet with the multi-instrumentalist Bajsa Arifovska and has also traveled to Ireland to study the piano accordion with Declan Payne at the historic South Sligo Summer School.

 clarinet, piano accordion, piano, foot percussion, voice